AtjonTV/hisho/README.md

 ## License

 This code is licensed under the Mozilla Public License, 2.0.
-You can find a copy of the license in LICENSE file.
+You can find a copy of the license in the LICENSE.txt file.